saurabhima/gsoc_LEADERBOARD/README.md

 ### Database
 The project used a MySQL database to store details of Donors,Communication (Telephonic & Email), User Details as well as Accounting transactions.
 The Current Scheme for the databse can be founded in the [___Schema.png___](https://github.com/saurabhima/gsoc_LEADERBOARD/blob/master/Schema.png) file in the repo.
  ![Schema](https://github.com/saurabhima/gsoc_LEADERBOARD/blob/master/Schema.png)
+### SQLAlchemy Models
+The project uses a large number of _SQLAlchemy Models_ to connect to the application database.
+The details of these models are given below.
+* __User__ - Contains model description of registered users of the application.
+This model connects to the _workflow_users_ table of the database.
+* __Donor__ - Contains model description of Donors who have been registered in the application and connects to the _donor_details_ table.
+* __DonorPhoneLog__ - Contains model description of Telephone Logs entered by Volunteers with Donors and connects to the _donor_phone_logs_ table.
+* __DonorEmailLog__ - Contains model description of Email Logs entered by Volunteers with Donors and connects to the _donor_email_logs_ table.
+* __CommittedDonation__ - Contains model description of committed donation details which have been given to the volunteer by the donors.
+This model connects to the _committed_donation_details_ table.
+*
 ### Flask Endpoint Description
   This section provides an overview of all the endpoints available to users in the Donor Management Workflow
   * __/__ - This module will launch index.html and give the default view of the application